 “Open the doors!” he shouted out.
 A guard came back and released me from my cuffs.
 I rubbed my wrists where they were chafing.

-Slowly the heavy doors began to open revealing a large table filled entirely with an assortment of foods.
+Slowly the heavy doors began to open revealing a large table filled with an assortment of foods.
 Some of them I recognized but most of them were unknown to me.
 My eyes widened with hunger.
 I had never seen so much food in one place before and I stared at it with longing until my eyes caught movement in the background.

 A figure that appeared from behind the opposite wall spoke aloud, “It’s beautiful isn’t it?
 I’m sure a slave has never seen anything like this before.”

 I didn’t know what Vaughan looked like but there was no mistaking that this was him.
 He wore the cleanest, finest clothing I had ever seen.
 He walked over to the table with a pompous attitude and sat down.
 Immediately, servants came to his side with a bowl of water to clean his hands.
 He didn’t even bother to place them in the water.
-One servant held up the bowl and dipped his hands in and the other servant cupped his hands to pour the water over Vaughan’s to wet completely.
+One servant held up the bowl and dipped his hands in and the other servant cupped his hands to pour the water over Vaughan’s to wet them completely.
 I noticed myself gawking in disbelief but quickly caught myself.